Rafno/medicine_pricing/README.md

 ### Running it locally

-To install this and its Python dependencies, run:
+To install Dagster and its Python dependencies, run:

 ```bash
 pip install -e ".[dev]"